 What should we do?

 So how does all of this information affect us in Louisville?
 Prevention Prevention Prevention.
 Although all present cases in the United States are travel related, the virus is actually spread to mosquitos by humans.
 If a mosquito bites an infected human, it can immediately spread the virus by biting others.
 Therefore infected individuals are urged not to allow themselves to be bitten within their first week of infection.
 For the rest of us, not getting bitten at all is our best defense.
-Insect repellent is a must when outdoors this time of year, but even better is keeping your yard safe with mosquito barrier spray by Mosquito Squad of Louisville.
-Our traditional barrier spray will eliminate 85-90% of the mosquitoes & ticks in your yard.
+Insect repellent is a must when outdoors this time of year, but even better is keeping your yard safe with mosquito barrier treatment by Mosquito Squad of Louisville.
+Our traditional barrier treatment will eliminate 85-90% of the mosquitoes & ticks in your yard.
 Please call us.
 And be sure to keep an eye on our blog all season long as the story progresses.